alex-oleshkevich/imia/docs/authentication.md

 ### Ignore authentication errors

 When you go this scenario no action will be performed and your controller/view will receive an unauthenticated request.
-Do not forget to check `request.auth.is_authenticated` to make sure you are still protecting private data.
+Do not forget to check `request.auth.is_authenticated` to make sure you are still protecting sensitive data.

-### Retrieving the authenticated user
+## Retrieving the authenticated user

 You can get currently authenticated user from [user token](user_token.md):